oricdev/off_product_comparator_standalone/README.md

 # OFF-Graph Comparator: standalone version
-This is the **standalone** version of the [OpenFoodFacts Product Comparator](https://github.com/oricdev/off_product_comparator) running locally in a browser with all functionalities.
+This is the **standalone** version of the [OpenFoodFacts Product Comparator](https://github.com/oricdev/off_product_comparator) running locally in a browser with all functionalities (except *barcode-scanning* so far).

 You can use it for **Educational** purposes, to see how the whole staff works, to enhance it, or to develop your own graphs using the server-side